Program Length: 15 months

 Systems Analysis and Design

-This course focuses on systems analysis and design with emphasis on information systems development.
-Emphasis is placed on systems analysis fundamentals, the role of systems’ analysts, understanding and modeling organizational systems, process specifications, structured decisions, and quality assurance and implementation.
-Additional topics include the latest systems development methods, tools, and techniques.
+This course focuses on systems analysis and design with emphasis on information systems development and the latest systems development methods, tools, and techniques in systems analysis and design.
+Topics include systems analysis fundamentals, the role of the systems analyst, understanding and modeling organizational systems, process specifications and structured decisions, and quality assurance and implementation.

 Storage Area Network Architecture and Management